 Academic & Pathway English course

-Learning English online comes with many great benefits.
-Hear from Richelle, the ELA's Academic English and Pathways Managers, as she shares how you can still gain the English skills you need for future university studies.
+Learning English comes with many great benefits.
+Listen to Lee Waddingham, the ELA's Academic Manager, as he shares how you can gain the English skills you need to progress into a New Zealand university with our Academic English or University English pathway programmes.

 Hear from our Academic English students